daddykidos/Djsfl.js/README.md

-DaKi Javascript function library - Djsfl.js
+DaKi Javascript function library - Djsfl.js **V2**
+A reworked variant for more readability when coding, also slightly optimized and lesser lines of code

 **This is a minimal javascript library for some simple graphical stuff**